MatousAc/qag/readme.md

 # Environment Setup
 ## Recreate
 This directory includes several complex environments.
 You should be able to use the various `.yml` files to create new conda environments.
-You need to [install conda from here](https://docs.anaconda.com/free/miniconda/) first.
+If you don't already use conda, you need to [install conda from here](https://docs.anaconda.com/free/miniconda/).
 ```
 conda create --name <envName> --file <envName>.yml
 ```